EIT-Pathogena/client/README.md

 ### Installing Miniconda

-If the conda package manager is already installed, skip this step, otherwise:
+If a conda package manager is already installed, skip to [Installing the GPAS CLI](#installing-the-gpas-cli), otherwise:

 **Linux**